 The Public stands tall in the crowd for its social network features, educational support for beginners, and optional tipping instead of payment for order flow.

 The Public is a perfect beginner-friendly platform for new investors.
-However, its services are limited to stock, ETFs, and cryptocurrency.
+However, its services are limited to stocks, ETFs (exchange traded funds), and cryptocurrency.

 You don’t access other securities such as bonds, mutual funds, options, and forex.
 This might be limiting if you need to diversify across asset classes.

 Public charges 30 dollars for broker-assisted trades and 75 dollars for account transfers.
-This may be considered high, but it is in close range with what other brokerage services charge.
+This may be considered high, but it is close to what other brokerage services charge.

 Pros: